Historic District Sites

 The Roswell Vietnam War Monument is highlighted by Georgia marble cap stones and old colonial bricks.
 The plaza and walkways contain hundreds of memorial bricks purchased by supporters of the project.
 Fifty faces, cast in bronze, depict an array of emotions, including fear, grief, and courage.
 They represent American serviceman and women, medical personnel, and Vietnamese civilians.
 One figure in the sculpture is that of a soldier reaching out to clasp the hand of a little girl.
 A sheer waterfall cascades over the backdrop faces.
 Viewers will be able to see a reflection of their own faces and at that instant become a part of the memorial.
 As you visit the Memorial, remember those who served to protect the sovereignty of our country, not only in the Vietnam War but in all wars, and their families.

 The 400 Roswell mill workers (mostly women and children) who were charged with treason were held overnight, under guard, in the Town Square until they could be sent by wagons to Marietta and transported by train to the north.
 The Town Square is also the setting for President Theodore Roosevelt’s visit to Roswell.
 He also visited his mother’s childhood home, Bulloch Hall, where he was reminiscent of the stories she had told him as a child.

-Heritage Center at Roswell Visitor Center- 617 Atlanta Street
+Roswell Visitor Center- 617 Atlanta Street

-The Heritage Center at Roswell Visitor Center houses exhibits showcasing the history of the Roswell Mills and Mill Life.
+Roswell Visitor Center houses exhibits showcasing the history of the Roswell Mills and Mill Life.
 The exhibits are open to the public free of charge.